cncf/k8s-conformance/faq.md

 ## What versions of Kubernetes can be certified?

-New platforms and distributions version 1.8 and higher can be certified.
+New platforms and distributions version 1.8 and 1.9 can be certified.
 Already certified implementations version 1.7 remain certified as long as a newer version is certified at least once a year after the initial certification.

 ## Can I certify my private cloud that will not be available outside of our company?